 We seek a candidate who values diversity, equity and inclusion in all that they do.
 Candidates must have strong organizational skills and a proven ability to work collaboratively across departments and disciplines.

-We invite qualified candidates to apply on-line via our electronic application which requires submission of a cover letter, résumé and three professional references.
+Qualified candidates are invited to apply on-line via our electronic application which require submission of a cover letter, résumé and three professional references.

 If you need assistance with the on-line application process, please email firstname.lastname@example.org or call (301) 696-3592.

 Hood College is committed to diversity in its faculty and staff and subscribes to a policy of hiring only individuals legally eligible to work in the United States.
 EOE/AAP/M/F/Vet/Disability Employer

 Hood College does not discriminate on the basis of sex, race, color, national origin, sexual orientation, gender identity or gender expression, marital status, pregnancy, disability, religion, or age in recruitment, admission and access to, or treatment, or employment in its programs, services, benefits, or activities as required by applicable laws including Title IX of the Educational Amendments of 1972 and Section 504 of the Rehabilitation Act of 1973, and complies with the law regarding reasonable accommodation for disabled applicants and students.
 Inquiries about discrimination or reasonable accommodation should be referred to the Title IX and Section 504 Coordinator at Alumnae Hall, 401 Rosemont Avenue, Frederick, MD.
 21701 (AD 312), (301) 696-3592.
 For complete information on Hood College’s nondiscrimination policy, please visit http://www.hood.edu/non-discrimination/.